 Dr. Ted Lo is a community psychiatrist in Toronto, active in ethno-cultural mental health.
 He was the founding member of Hong Fook Mental Health Service (now the Hong Fook Mental Health Association) and is the Medical Director of the Asian Clinic.
 He also consults to Across Boundaries Ethnoracial Mental Health Centre and provides cultural competence education for health professionals through courses, lectures and publication.
 He was given the Educational Excellence in Community Care award.
 His initiatives in alternative and complementary medicine also led to the Prix Clarite Award by the Canadian Complementary Medicine Association.
 He was an Assistant Professor at the University of Toronto and developed the cultural curriculum in the training of psychiatric residents.
 He was a member of the Mental Health Commission of Canada and was awarded the Queen Elizabeth II Diamond Jubilee Award.

 Julia Zhang obtained a Bachelor’s Degree in English Language and Literature from Beijing Foreign Studies University and a Master’s Degree in Law from Peking University.
 From 1991 to 1994, Julia worked with many international organizations to assist companies to enter into China.
 In 2010, she established JD Development Group in Markham, Ontario.
 Currently, she has been managing the company as a team leader to design, build, and operate over 1700 Rez-One student bedrooms in Waterloo, Ontario.
 She joined Hong Fook Mental Health Foundation since October 2011.
-She was the Co-Chair of the 2017 Gala.
+She was the Gala Co-Chair in 2017 and 2018.